 “Supporting Women in to political life since 1919”.
 As the oldest politically affiliated female organisation in the world we are the pipeline for women in the party to…

 - We support women into elected office through training, mentoring, and networking.
 From Councillors, Police Crime Commissionaires, to MPs and all elected roles in the Party.

 - Represent women in the Party, thank them for the hard work they do and help women navigate our Party structures

 - Reach out to women voters beyond politics, and engage with their concerns through policy forums, campaigns and lobbying and work with NGOs

 We have an active Conservative Women's Organisation within the Horsham Association.
-It is chaired by Kimberley Williams.
+It is chaired by Ms Holly Goacher.
 Informal get togethers and a lunch or two are the order of the day where members and friends can come together in a relaxed environment and discuss the issues of concern to them.

 The CWO offers a focus and support for all women whose beliefs and values are in sympathy with today’s modern Conservative Party.
 They can establish contact, learn about Conservative viewpoints and contribute to the discussion about the issues that will influence future Conservative policy.

-The CWO also encourages and supports women who may wish to become involved at all levels of public life or in their local communities: From school governors to public appointments or other voluntary activities.
-The CWO is there to help support Conservative candidates, but especially women - as Councillors or as Parliamentary Candidates.
-We can provide training, mentoring and speaking opportunities.
+The CWO provides training, mentoring and speaking opportunities.
+We encourage and support women who wish to become involved at all levels of public life or in their local communities: From school governors to public appointments, Cllrs to MPs.
+The CWO is there to help support all Conservative candidates through CWO Development, both men and women can join our courses.

-If you are a woman and a member of the Conservative Party, then you are a member of the Conservative Women’s Organisation.
-Our members form a countrywide network of women of all ages and backgrounds, working together in a wide range of activities within the voluntary party.
+The CWO is an affiliated organisation of the Conservative Party.
+If you a member of the Conservative Party, then you can be member of the Conservative Women’s Organisation irrespective of your gender, as long as you agree to our aims.
+Our members form a countrywide network of people of all ages and backgrounds, working together in a wide range of activities within the voluntary party.